pfled/peak-visualization/Documentation/Development.md

 - This will run the application in development mode.
 Open http://localhost:3000 to view it in your browser.

 - You can stop the container by pressing `Control + C` in the terminal instance where the compose up command was ran.
 Or by stopping it fin the Docker Desktop application.

+## AWS CDK api
+---
+- Using the cdk requries admin credentials to your AWS account along with the [AWS CLI](https://aws.amazon.com/cli/).
+ - For development, simply clone the [repository](https://github.com/tsnewlin/peak-vis-cdk) AWS cdk projects do not run on a server.
+- The AWS cdk is used to create AWS infrastruce through code, you can learn more [here](https://aws.amazon.com/cdk/).
+- Unit tests can be ran by running `npm run test` in the root directory of the project.